Dorothy Gillespie: Later Years

-Death and legacy
+Death and Legacy

 Dorothy Gillespie died in Coral Gables, Florida, on September 30, 2012.
-She established a foundation to continue her work and the women's art movement after her death.
 In 2020, the Taubman Museum of Art organized and exhibition titled Celestial Centennial: The Art and Legacy of Dorothy Gillespie in honor of her centennial.
 Her papers are included in the Miriam Schapiro Archives on Women Artists at Special Collections and University Archives at Rutgers University.